-Bailout money for hospitals slow to get out and missing some places that need it most, lawmakers and industry groups say
+Hospital relief money slow to reach places that need it most, lawmakers and industry groups say

 “If you had 1,000 covid patients or only had one, you might get the same amount of money,” said John Fox, the president and chief executive of Beaumont Health, the largest hospital system in Michigan.

-Beaumont has had on average about 1,200 covid patients in its hospital systems in recent days and is treating about a third of the patient load from the most heavily infected area of the state, Fox said.
+Beaumont has had on average about 1,200 covid-19 patients in its hospital systems in recent days and is treating about a third of the patient load from the most heavily infected area of the state, Fox said.

-“The ammunition needs to go where the shooting is. … If you’re going to help with the pandemic, send it to where the pandemic is.”
-Fox said that Beaumont received $75 million from the stimulus package.
-But the hospital is losing about $100 million a month, because it had to cancel elective surgeries and pay for more equipment and staffing to handle the surge of covid patients.
+“If you’re going to help with the pandemic, send it to where the pandemic is,” Fox said.

+Beaumont received $75 million from the stimulus package, Fox said.
+But the hospital is losing about $100 million a month, because it had to cancel elective surgeries and pay for more equipment and staffing to handle the surge of coronavirus patients.

 The federal assistance “is not even close” to covering Beaumont’s losses, Fox said.

-In a statement this week, Rick Pollack, the president and chief executive of the American Hospital Association, urged “prompt release of the remaining funds to aid the facilities most affected by the pandemic” and said he was encouraged by efforts from congressional Democratic leaders to provide more funding for health systems as lawmakers consider a second stimulus.
+In a statement this week, Rick Pollack, president and chief executive of the American Hospital Association, urged “prompt release of the remaining funds to aid the facilities most affected by the pandemic” and said he was encouraged by efforts by congressional Democratic leaders to provide more funding for health systems as lawmakers consider a second stimulus.

 The president of the Greater New York Hospital Association, Kenneth E. Raske, wrote in a memo to members regarding the first tranche of funding that “this distribution methodology is woefully insufficient to address the financial challenges facing hospitals at this time, especially those located in hot spot areas such as the New York City region.”

 Raske said his group has been “totally engaged with the Trump Administration on this issue.”
-He said several member chief executives had spoken with Azar, and he himself had spoken with White House senior adviser Jared Kushner.
+He said that several member chief executives had spoken with Azar and that he had spoken with White House senior adviser Jared Kushner.
 “While an exact distribution methodology for the next tranche of funds has not yet been identified, we have been assured that COVID-19 hot spots will be prioritized.”

 The challenge for the Trump administration as it seeks to get that second tranche out the door will be determining which hospitals need it most, and most urgently.

-Those decisions will likely be guided by several factors, including how much revenue a hospital gave up by canceling elective surgeries and the amount of cash on hand it needs to keep basic operations running, said Christopher Kerns, a vice president at Advisory Board, which provides research and consulting services to hospitals.
+Those decisions will probably be guided by several factors, including how much revenue a hospital gave up by canceling elective surgeries and the amount of cash on hand it needs to keep basic operations running, said Christopher Kerns, a vice president at Advisory Board, which provides research and consulting services to hospitals.

-Many hospitals operate on narrow margins, and the extra cost of caring for covid patients is stretching those margins even further, Kerns said.
-The hospital that probably is in the most precarious position now is one that doesn’t treat many Medicare patients, has less than 180 days cash on hand and is considered a safety net hospital because it treats poorer patients on Medicaid or those without insurance, Kerns said.
+Many hospitals operate on narrow margins, and the extra cost of caring for covid-19 patients is stretching those margins even further, Kerns said.
+The hospital in probably the most precarious position now is one that doesn’t treat many Medicare patients, has less than 180 days’ cash on hand and is considered a safety-net hospital because it treats poorer patients on Medicaid or those without insurance, Kerns said.

-Over the longer term, hospitals face another crisis: How to make up for all that lost revenue once they can perform elective surgeries again.
-Experts said that until a vaccine is developed, hospitals are unlikely to stop social distancing inside their facilities and will have a difficult time ramping up to their pre-covid19 volume of elective surgeries and more routine treatment.
+Over the longer term, hospitals face another crisis: how to make up for all that lost revenue once they can perform elective surgeries again.
+Experts said that until a vaccine is developed, hospitals are unlikely to stop social distancing inside their facilities and will have a difficult time ramping up to their pre-coronavirus volume of elective surgeries and more routine treatment.

-“The first stimulus helped with cash flow needs in the short term, but those challenges will continue across 2020 and maybe beyond that,” Kerns said.
+“The first stimulus helped with cash-flow needs in the short term, but those challenges will continue across 2020 and maybe beyond that,” Kerns said.

-The overall financial portrait of the health care industry lays bare the inadequacy of $100 billion to address the pandemic, experts say.
+The overall financial portrait of the health-care industry lays bare the inadequacy of $100 billion to address the pandemic, experts say.

 The industry’s total revenue is about $100 billion per month, according to the Advisory Board.
-That’s equal to the total amount available under the Cares Act.
+That’s equal to the total amount available for hospitals and others providers of care under the Cares Act, the stimulus legislation Congress approved last month.

-A big chunk of cost for some hospitals will be treating covid patients who have no health insurance.
-Kaiser estimates that could cost up to $42 billion, and that is supposed to come out of the $100 billion fund.
+A big chunk of the costs for some hospitals will be treating covid-19 patients who have no health insurance.
+The Kaiser Family Foundation estimates that could cost up to $42 billion, and that is supposed to come out of the $100 billion fund.

 A typical hospital system with 1,000 beds and the ability to perform outpatient surgeries is predicted to lose around $140 million — half its operating revenue — over a three-month period, according to the Advisory Board.
 Different hospitals may lose more or less.
 But the result is that even as President Trump presses to “reopen” the country, hospitals are pressing to be able to start doing elective procedures again so they can start making up their losses.

-But even if that were able to happen quickly, patients are expected to postpone elective surgeries on their own, perhaps out of fear of coming to a hospital treating covid patients, or because they’ve lost their job and their health insurance, experts said.
-Hospitals will have to keep treating covid patients, and keep them segregated from people who aren’t infected, which will keep them from getting back to business as usual until a vaccine is developed — likely more than a year from now.
+Even if that were able to happen quickly, patients are expected to postpone elective surgeries on their own, perhaps out of fear of coming to a hospital treating covid-19 patients, or because they’ve lost their job and their health insurance, experts said.
+Hospitals will have to keep treating covid-19 patients and keep them separated from people who aren’t infected, which will keep them from getting back to business as usual until a vaccine is developed — probably more than a year from now.